 Covers the range of games produced, from AAA to Indy.

 Is relevant to the industry

-The 2016 survey ran from May 15 to June 30, 2016 and was promoted via social media and other game or music industry web sites.
-We received 587 responses.
+The 2019 survey ran from May 30 to July 30, 2019 and was promoted via social media and other game or music industry web sites.
+We received 391 usable responses.
 In addition to compensation numbers, we wanted to see what some of the business terms and creative issues were current in game music and sound design.
-This year, we provided greater breakdown for professional status, with 4% reporting they were “hobbyist or aspirational.”
-These results have been excluded from the calculation of median and mean compensation, except where as noted.

 A Difficult to Define Industry: